openhwgroup/core-v-mcu/docs/doc-src/ip-blocks/udma_uart.rst

 =========

 The uDMA UART (Universal Asynchronous Receiver/Transmitter) implements an asynchronous serial communication protocol for both transmission and reception of data.
 It is designed to provide a simple, efficient, and flexible interface for serial communication.
-Core-V-MCU CV32E40P (v1.0.0) has two uart instances.
+CORE-V-MCU has two uart instances.
 The uDMA Universal Asynchronous Receiver Transmitter supports most standard options for UART Tx/Rx.

 Features
 --------